thomasfischersm/LSystemAndroid/README.md

 included: "useless-for-udacity.jks".
 The password is "12345678".
 The key alias is "key".

+#Color Scheme
+The default thought for a color scheme with Material Design is to use bold colors.
+In this case, the app uses almost exclusively non-colors (white, gray, and black aren't colors).
+The reason is that the goal of the app is to create visual renderings.
+Any color of the app itself would detract or influence the end results.
+That's why visual creator apps like PhotoShop avoid the use of colors.

 #Bragging
 Seeing L-Systems for the first time, the algorithm may not seem special.
 Before the latest update, the app was the fastest L-System rendering app in the app store.
 For the last update, I used the